misiektoja/xbox_monitor/docs/setup-and-first-run.md

 ## First Authorization

-The first run performs OAuth2 authorization with the credentials you supplied.
+The first run performs OAuth2 authorization with the credentials you supplied. `--setup` and `--set-ms-app-credentials` run the same flow right after collecting the credentials, so the tokens are already in place before monitoring starts.
 The tool prints a URL to open in a browser.

 <p align="center">
    <img src="https://raw.githubusercontent.com/misiektoja/xbox_monitor/refs/heads/main/assets/xbox_monitor_oauth1.png" alt="xbox_monitor_oauth1" width="90%"/>